AndyAtBSG/SampleTest/README.md

 - Theming and styling.
 I didn't get too into it.
 I rely heavily on designers.
 Reuse styles
 - Persistence (not doing because of error handling)
 - Repositories
+- Had to hack the service to share auth with Glide.
+Other options: Store auth somewhere with DI.
+Ues Okhttp interceptor on all requests